keybase/client/shared/README.md

 ## Keybase

 ### Install
+Run within the `shared/` directory.

 ```sh
 yarn modules
 ```
 Which is just an alias to run `yarn install --pure-lockfile --ignore-optional`.

+> If you ever screw up your packaging situation: `yarn rn-packager-wipe-cache`.

 ### Desktop